flamsanct/flamsanct.github.io/org/README.md

 #### The Station

 This is probably one of the first examples of a working group most people would imagine existing since we already have a version of this in the Discord.
 The community team we already have would likely transition into this working group where they would have more direct oversight by the DAO.
-We could expand on this to include more efforts to look after the well-being of community members and team members of working groups, including mental health initiatives, conflict resolution (mediation), and establishing community standards.
+We could expand on this to include extra efforts to look after the well-being of community members and team members of working groups, including mental health initiatives, conflict resolution (mediation), and establishing community standards.
 The Architect of the Station would likely fill a role similar to a Community Manager.

 #### The Embassy

 The Embassy would concentrate on representing the Citadel to the public and growing the playerbase: PR, social account management, growth strategy, collabs, and the like.
 It could act as a real embassy for guilds and similar gaming communities, as well as handle external recruiting for working group positions if that's ever needed or appropriate.
-The Architect of the Embassy could be both Chief Ambassador and Chief Marketing Officer.
+The Architect of the Embassy could act as both Chief Ambassador and Chief Marketing Officer.

 ### In Practice
-The working group model allows us to transition from a situation where every governance decision and use of treasury funds would require a new proposal and DAO-wide vote to a situation where the majority of small to medium sized decisions are made by trusted representatives in the Architect, Arbiter, and Associate roles.
+The working group model allows us to transition from a situation where every governance decision and use of treasury funds would require a new proposal and DAO-wide vote to a situation where the majority of small to medium sized decisions are made by trusted representatives in the Architect, Facilitator, and Associate roles.
 This would mean that we could vote on an entire project that would bundle together a dozen separate work items into one.
 Now there's only one proposal to vote and reach quorom on instead of twelve, and we empower dedicated roles to execute and oversee the work as they best see fit without needing to ask for additional permission.

-For example, we could vote to assign the project of "create a line of 16 new ship skins" to an Arbiter of the Studio and provide them with the use of e.g. 2 ETH to compensate vetted artists within the Studio that hold Associate and Freelancer roles for each skin they contribute.
+For example, we could vote to assign the project of "create a line of 18 new ship skins" to a Facilitator of the Studio and provide them with the use of e.g. 2 ETH worth of $ORE to compensate vetted artists within the Studio that hold Associate and Freelancer roles for each skin they contribute.

 Establishing working groups could be a great step towards building a high-functioning decentralized organization.
 Another idea that we can explore to incentivize participation and community contribution is in expanding the idea of the game world to include the entire organization and community at large by making participation fun and rewarding across the entire ecosystem.